parthd06/Java-Bank_Management_System/README.md

 # Bank Management System in Java

-• Bank is the place where customers feel the sense of safety for their property.
+• Bank is the place where customers feel a sense of safety for their property.
 In the bank, customers deposit and withdraw their money.
-Now a days, managing a bank is tedious job upto certain limit.
+Nowadays, managing a bank is a tedious job upto a certain limit.
 So a bank management system that reduces the work is essential.
-Also today’s world is a genuine computer world and is getting faster and faster day-by-day.
+Also, today’s world is a genuine computer world and is getting faster and faster day-by-day.

-• Thus, considering above necessities, the system for bank management has became necessary which would be useful in managing the bank more efficiently.
+• Thus, considering the above necessities, the system for bank management has become necessary which would be useful in managing the bank more efficiently.

 ## Problem Statement: